You can synchronize Jira Server and Jira Data Center issues with other work management systems, supported by Exalate.

 Jira Service Desk permissions

-- Visual mode - allows configuring a connection between instances using a single visual interface.
+- Visual—a connection between instances is established using a single visual interface.
 Requires admin access to both instances.
 Recommended for use cases of basic to intermediate complexity.

-- Script mode - allows configuring each side of the connection separately.
-Includes groovy-based script sync rules.
+- Script—each side of the connection is set up separately with groovy-based script sync rules.
 Recommended for more complex and advanced use cases.

 Go to an issue and use the Exalate operation to start synchronization.